PAKISTAN – KHYBER PAKHTUNKHWA (Peshawar)

 It is about 200 steps (65 m) to the ruins.
 Only the main ruins and the dormitories on the adjacent ridge can be visited.
 500 PR

 Shahbazgarhi Rock Edicts Tentative WHS (30/01/2004) are cut into the surface of two large boulders on the side of a small rocky outcrop in the Vale of Peshawar.
 The record fourteen edicts of the Mauryan emperor, Asoka (r. c.
-272-235 BC) and represent the earliest irrefutable evidence of writing in South Asia.
-Dating to middle of the third century BC, they are written from right to left in the Kharosthi script.
+272-235 BC) represent the earliest irrefutable evidence of writing in South Asia.
+Dating to the middle of the third century BC, they are written from right to left in the Kharosthi script.
 The presence of Kharosti suggests that the influence of Achaemenid rule in this region, the province of Gandhara, outlived the short Alexandrian interlude of the fourth century BC.
 The fourteen major edicts recorded at the site present aspects of Asoka’s dharma or righteous law.
 The edicts are located beside one of the ancient trade routes connecting the Vale of Peshawar with the valley of Swat, Dir and Chitral to the North and the great city of Taxila to the South East.

 Archaeological Site of Ranigat Tentative WHS (30/01/2004).
 This famous Buddhist site is located in Tehsil Totalai with remains scattered in the valley along the ridge.

 Finding this was a Google Maps disaster.
 After leaving the Rock Edicts, we drove through continuous towns with major road construction that was very slow going.
 After turning off that highway, we eventually came to a bridge over a canal that was washed out and impassable.
 The drive down the canal was on a minimal dirt track on the canal edge until we finally were able to cross onto a rough ‘paved’ road.
-We turned east winding through a few villages and then hit an awful, almost 4WD single lane narrow country road that paralleled fields.
+We turned east winding through a few villages and then hit an awful, almost 4WD single-lane narrow country road that paralleled fields.
 It went on forever and my driver lost it.
 When about 3 km from the site, it was now dark, it was closed and we abandoned the visit.
 We returned on successively better roads to the highway and drove to Taxila.

 About admin